-Recent clients have included: Royal Shakespeare Company, DCFS, Channel 4, Bristol Royal Infirmary, The Wellcome Trust, NESTA,The Science Museum, FACT, Canary Wharf Group, Futurecity, Stratford Summer Music, The Watershed, Warwick University, Bristol and Bath Science Park, Phaeno Museum, Futurelab, The Polish Cultural Institute, Topnotch Resort, at-Bristol, DA2, Vistaprojects and University of Southampton.
+Recent clients have included: Royal Shakespeare Company, English Heritage, DCFS, Channel 4, Bristol Royal Infirmary, The Wellcome Trust, NESTA,The Science Museum, FACT, Canary Wharf Group, Futurecity, Stratford Summer Music, The Watershed, Warwick University, Bristol and Bath Science Park, Phaeno Museum, Futurelab, The Polish Cultural Institute, at-Bristol, University of Southampton.

 Luke Jerram was shortlisted to redesign the facade of Bristol Royal Infirmary.
 Working in collaboration with Arup, Willis Newson and architects CODA Luke developed plans to improve the appearance of this major central Bristol landmark.

 From 2009-2011 Jerram worked with the Events and Exhibitions Department at the RSC to help them deliver their strategy.
 Their mission was to excite and stimulate existing and new audiences about Shakespeare and the work of the company by exploring and deepening the connection between the audience, Shakespeare, the Company and the contemporary world.

 Generated in 3 days, 15 proposals were presented that respond to a specific context and brief.
 A number of these projects were selected and developed including 'My RSC Gallery'.
 Image to left is of the planted 5 mile Gateway to Shakespeare Country.